Sign up below to get notified by email when we launch:

 Digital nomads are remote employees who move across cities, states, and countries for periods of time, exploring different parts of the country or the world.

 Since you aren’t leasing a place for an extended period, a flexible renters insurance policy is ideal.
-You’ll need a permanent address - a “home base” if you will - to sign up.
+You’ll need a permanent address - a “home base,” if you will - to sign up.
 After that, Goodcover’s policy covers your personal property worldwide.
-If someone steals your iPad and Apple Watch while working in Amsterdam, Goodcover will replace them for you.
+If someone all your luggage goes up in flames while working in Amsterdam, Goodcover will help replace them for you.

 Your Short-Term Lease Agreement Requires You To Have a Renters Insurance